Antena 3 (Spanish TV channel)

-Antena 3 (Antena Tres) is a Spanish terrestrial television channel part of Atresmedia, of which it is the flagship station.
+Antena 3 (Antena Tres) is a Spanish terrestrial television channel and part of Atresmedia, of which it is the flagship station.
 Its current headquarters are located in San Sebastián de los Reyes.

-Some of the most popular programmes broadcast by Antena 3 include Aquí no hay quien viva, Física o Química, El barco, Los Protegidos, The Simpsons and El Internado.
-Some of its programmes, such as Física o Química, Money Heist and Your Face Sounds Familiar gained international success and recognition, leading to many duplicate programmes being produced worldwide.
+Some of the most popular programmes broadcast by Antena 3 include Aquí no hay quien viva, Física o Química, El barco, Los Protegidos, The Simpsons, El Hormiguero and El Internado.
+Some of its programmes, such as Física o Química, Money Heist and Your Face Sounds Familiar, gained international success and recognition, leading to many duplicate programmes being produced worldwide.

 Antena 3 is generally listed as the third channel on television sets throughout Spain, except in certain autonomous communities where the regional station occupies channel number 3.